kubernetes-sigs/kubespray/docs/ha-mode.md

   Note: TLS/SSL termination for externally accessed API endpoints' will **not** be covered by Kubespray for that case.
 Make sure your external LB provides it.
-  Alternatively you may specify an externally load balanced VIPs in the `supplementary_addresses_in_ssl_keys` list.
+  Alternatively you may specify an external load balanced VIPs in the `supplementary_addresses_in_ssl_keys` list.
 Then, kubespray will add them into the generated cluster certificates as well.